laurakond/artly-api/README.md

 ### Target Audience

-The primary target audience for the game is:
+The primary target audience for the website is:

-- persons of any gender aged 16+ who enjoy crafts,
+- persons of any gender aged 16+ who enjoy art,
-- first time cross-stitchers,
+- artists who wishes to share their work,
-- anyone looking for guidance on how to progress in their cross-stitch journey.
+- art connoiseurs who are looking for alternative ways in selling owned artwork.

 No background, geographical location or income has been specified for the target audience.